justicesuker/DMMD_Code/README.md

 ## 2. Getting started
 ### Main functions
-*DMMDFunctions* folds contains function scripts needed for implementation of DMMD.
+*DMMDFunctions* folder contains function scripts needed for implementation of DMMD.

 **DoubleMatchedMatrixDecomposition.R** - *DMMD_v2* is the main function that performs DMMD, which includes rank selection and estimation of signal matrices given the ranks